swarna0904/liberty-hello-world-app/README.md

 ## Simple Hello World app to demo  WebSphere Liberty in Docker

-This small Java EE app supports the lab [HTTP Session Replication Lab for the App Modernization Dojo](https://github.com/IBMAppModernization/app-modernization-session-replication-openshift) on OpenShift.
+This small Java EE app supports the lab [Build and run a WebSphere Liberty app with Docker](https://github.com/IBMAppModernization/app-modernization-liberty-on-docker).

 ### Building the app